LINDY WILLMOTT[∗] AND BILL DUNCAN[∗∗]

 The lending of money for usurious rates of interest in commerce was not only looked upon by ecclesiastical authorities with suspicion, but the Courts of Chancery also became alert to discover a want of conscience in terms imposed by lenders.
 Whilst the courts were loathe to interfere with freedom of contract, they would intervene in circumstances where evidence showed that terms imposed by a mortgagee were unconscientious.
 To do so, they considered not only the form of the transaction but the substance of the transaction.
 Where the substance was oppressive, relief would be given.[2]

-[3] Whilst it was tolerably clear that a provision in a mortgage deed which permitted the mortgagee to become the absolute owner of the security in any event, would be struck down, more difficult were those cases where other conditions were attached to the loan by which the mortgagee gained another collateral advantage which would effectively make the remuneration for the loan exceed a proper rate of interest.
+If it were determined that the transaction was truly a mortgage, a court would strike down a term of the loan which prevented a mortgagor from getting back the property secured on repaying what was due to the mortgagee.[3]
+Whilst it was tolerably clear that a provision in a mortgage deed which permitted the mortgagee to become the absolute owner of the security in any event, would be struck down, more difficult were those cases where other conditions were attached to the loan by which the mortgagee gained another collateral advantage which would effectively make the remuneration for the loan exceed a proper rate of interest.
 These principles were established when the usury laws, preventing the charging of excessive interest, were in force.
 However, Equity went beyond the limits of the usury statutes and was prepared to consider any collateral stipulation which it considered unfair or oppressive, which made the security effectively irredeemable or clogged the equity of redemption in some other way.[4]

-Consumer Credit Code[5] permits the court to reopen an unjust transaction and, in doing so, directs the court to have regard to many matters, amongst which are those relating to the ability of the borrower to negotiate provisions of the contract,[6] to consider the imposition of conditions that are unreasonably difficult to comply with but not reasonably necessary for the protection of the legitimate interests of the lender[7] and, in particular, to consider the terms of other comparable transactions in circumstances where the injustice is alleged to have resulted from excessive interest charges.[8]
+In more recent times, common transactions such as those between borrower and lender have been the subject of consumer protection legislation.
+For example, in relation to the provision of domestic finance, the Consumer Credit Code[5] permits the court to reopen an unjust transaction and, in doing so, directs the court to have regard to many matters, amongst which are those relating to the ability of the borrower to negotiate provisions of the contract,[6] to consider the imposition of conditions that are unreasonably difficult to comply with but not reasonably necessary for the protection of the legitimate interests of the lender[7] and, in particular, to consider the terms of other comparable transactions in circumstances where the injustice is alleged to have resulted from excessive interest charges.[8]

-Trade Practices Act 1974[9] which regulate the conduct of parties to business transactions in circumstances where there have been allegations of unconscionable conduct.
+Similar provisions exist in the Trade Practices Act 1974[9] which regulate the conduct of parties to business transactions in circumstances where there have been allegations of unconscionable conduct.
 In the Consumer Credit Code the word 'unjust' is defined to include unconscionable, harsh or oppressive.[10]
 Apart from the statutory inroads into business dealings, an aggrieved party to a loan transaction still has access to a court exercising equitable jurisdiction to relieve against the consequences of unconscionability generally.
 In Commercial Bank of Australia Ltd v Amadio,[11] Deane J made the following observation:

 Unconscionable dealing looks to the conduct of the stronger party in attempting to enforce, or obtain the benefit of, a dealing with a person under a special disability in circumstances where it is not consistent with equity or good conscience that he should do so.
 The adverse circumstances which may constitute special disability for the purposes of the principles relating to relief against unconscionable conduct may take a wide variety of forms and are not susceptible to being comprehensively catalogued.[12]

-[13] there are certainly circumstances where a necessitous borrower may be overborne by a more powerful lender in circumstances giving rise to unconscionability on the part of the lender.[14]
+Whilst it is clear that the relationship of borrower and lender does not give rise, of itself, to any presumption of special disability,[13] there are certainly circumstances where a necessitous borrower may be overborne by a more powerful lender in circumstances giving rise to unconscionability on the part of the lender.[14]
 However, in ordinary, arm's length, commercial transactions between corporations, this situation is unlikely to arise.
 In instances such as this, where there has been a claim by a mortgagor of a mortgagee's clogging the equity of redemption, the claim has generally not found favour and the transaction has been argued on a single basis, namely upon the basis of alleged unconscionability by the mortgagee.

-Westfield Holdings Ltd v Australian Capital Television[15] Young J concluded, after considering whether there had been a clog on the equity of redemption in an arm's length commercial mortgage transaction where a mortgagee had obtained the right to purchase the whole of the mortgaged property, that:
+In Westfield Holdings Ltd v Australian Capital Television[15] Young J concluded, after considering whether there had been a clog on the equity of redemption in an arm's length commercial mortgage transaction where a mortgagee had obtained the right to purchase the whole of the mortgaged property, that:

 There does not appear to be any commercial reason why, in 1992, the court should invalidate any transaction merely because a mortgagee obtains a collateral advantage or seeks to purchase a mortgage property.
 Quite obviously, equity must intervene if there is unconscionable conduct.
 Again equity must intervene in a classic case where it can see that a necessitous borrower it not, truly speaking, a free borrower.[16]

-Re Modular Design Group Pty Ltd Pty Ltd (receiver and manager appointed) (in liq)[17] Santow J, after reviewing the operation of an "all moneys" clause, where it had been argued that a wide interpretation may lead to a clog on the equity of redemption of the mortgagor:
+Similarly, in the case of Re Modular Design Group Pty Ltd Pty Ltd (receiver and manager appointed) (in liq)[17] Santow J, after reviewing the operation of an "all moneys" clause, where it had been argued that a wide interpretation may lead to a clog on the equity of redemption of the mortgagor:

 In contemporary jurisprudence, the doctrine of clogging has been interpreted in a less formalistic, more substantive manner.
 This has been consonant with Equity's wider modern remedial jurisdiction, based on unconscionability.
 Thus equity will not intervene merely by reason of the mortgagee obtaining a collateral advantage.
 But it will intervene if there is unconscionable conduct, more readily found in a case of necessitous borrower.[18]

-Consumer Credit Code, the Trade Practices Act 1974 and the Australian Securities and Investment Commission Act 2001,[19] have effectively subsumed the doctrine of clog on the equity of redemption, that the concept is outmoded, and should be abandoned as being irrelevant in the 21st century in favour of the general test for unconscionability.
+It is our contention that the stage has been reached where the principles of equity which recognise unconscionable transactions generally, and the application of statutory provisions such as the Consumer Credit Code, the Trade Practices Act 1974 and the Australian Securities and Investment Commission Act 2001,[19] have effectively subsumed the doctrine of clog on the equity of redemption, that the concept is outmoded, and should be abandoned as being irrelevant in the 21st century in favour of the general test for unconscionability.

 II Clogging The Equity Of Redemption: The Rule